jecksolovyev/io.centredo.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/templateList/templateManagement/documentManagementOnTemplate/structuredDocument/fields/formula/Formula.rst

 Following operations are available for any argument fields in the document:

-1. SUM - returns arguments sum
+1. **SUM** - returns arguments sum
-2. PRODUCT - returns result of arguments multiplication
+2. **PRODUCT** - returns result of arguments multiplication
-3. SUBTRACT - returns result of arguments substraction
+3. **SUBTRACT** - returns result of arguments substraction
-4. DIVIDE - returns result of arguments division
+4. **DIVIDE** - returns result of arguments division

 Following operations can only be performed with a field inside a dynamic table (to specify table column for calculations select a field from this column):

-5. SUM table column - returns table column cell values sum
+5. **SUM table column** - returns table column cell values sum
-6. COUNTA table column - returns number of non-empty cells in a column
+6. **COUNTA table column** - returns number of non-empty cells in a column
-7. MIN table column - returns the smallest value in table column
+7. **MIN table column** - returns the smallest value in table column
-8. MAX table column - returns the largest value in table column
+8. **MAX table column** - returns the largest value in table column

-Next fields can be used as arguments in the Formula: Number, Currency, Dictionary, Lookup and Duplicate.
-Formula field itself also can be used as other formula`s argument.
+Next fields can be used as arguments in formulas: Number, Currency, Dictionary, Lookup, Duplicate and other Formula.

-.. note:: If you use Dictionary, Lookup or Duplicate of any of this fields, their contents will be parsed as numbers.
-All symbols except numbers and last dot will be ignored in calculations.
-If there are several dots only last one will be considered as decimal place separator, other dots will also be ignored.
+.. note:: If you use Dictionary, Lookup or their`s Duplicates, values will be parsed as numbers.
+All symbols except numbers and last period will be ignored in calculations.
+If there are several periods, only last one will be considered as decimal place separator, rest will ignored.
 This means that if you will pass "Abc@/.1.1.1" and "Abc@/.1.1.1" as arguments into SUM formula, it will return "22.2" as a result.

 How to add formula field to template
 ====================================